Depthkit Studio Expansion

 Creating a Depthkit clip from a Game Object

-If you don’t want to start with a prefab, you can create a fresh Depthkit clip and assign your desired Look via the Component menu.
+Alternatively to using a prefab, you can create a fresh Depthkit clip from scratch and assign your desired Look via the Component menu.

 1. In the Hierarchy, right click and create an empty game object.